RSEAA/RSEAA.github.io/index.md

 ## Partners

-We would like to thank our Key partners [ARDC](https://ardc.edu.au/),  [AURIN](https://aurin.org.au/), and the [Australian Access Federation (AAF)](https://aaf.edu.au/) for supporting us, as well as our Allied partner, [NCI Australia](https://nci.org.au/).
+We would like to thank our Key Partners [ARDC](https://ardc.edu.au/),  [AURIN](https://aurin.org.au/), and the [Australian Access Federation (AAF)](https://aaf.edu.au/) for supporting us, as well as our Allied Partner, [NCI Australia](https://nci.org.au/).

-We would also like to Thank our Accessibility Partner [Society of RSE](https://society-rse.org/) for their support.
+We would also like to thank our Accessibility Partner [Society of RSE](https://society-rse.org/) for their support.

 ## Why would someone go to RSEAA24?